bigmine/bigmine17/index.md

  > The IoT and Big Data challenge that has been considered as one of the most exciting opportunities in the past 10 years.

-* Paper Submission deadline: May 27th, 2016, 23:59PM Pacific Standard Time
+* Paper Submission deadline: May 26th, 2017, 23:59PM Pacific Standard Time
-* Acceptance notification: June 22, 2016
+* Acceptance notification: June 16, 2017
-* Workshop Final Paper Due: July 6, 2016
+* Workshop Final Paper Due: June 30, 2017
-* Workshop: August 14, 2016
+* Workshop: August 13, 2017

 Sponsors & Supporters:
 -----------------